Immunoglobulin light chain amyloidosis: neurologic complications

 The occurrence of critical illness myopathy is unknown.
 However, some studies have indicated that it may affect 33% of patients admitted to the intensive care unit with status asthmaticus (30).
 In patients undergoing liver transplantation, 7% may develop critical illness myopathy (20).
 However, all incidence data are clouded by primary difficulties with diagnosis and classification of these processes; the incidence of both conditions is suspected to be higher.

-In a systematic review of 24 published studies (Stevens at al 2007), critical illness neuromuscular abnormalities affected 46% of adult intensive care unit patients.
-In 1 report, this frequency was previously 55% from 1990 to 1995 but has declined to 39% (87).
+In a systematic review of 24 published studies (110), critical illness neuromuscular abnormalities affected 46% of adult intensive care unit patients.
+In one report, this frequency was previously 55% from 1990 to 1995 but has declined to 39% (89).
 In children, the risk is less well defined as there are no prospective clinical and electrophysiologic studies.
-In a prospective multicenter clinical and electrophysiologic study of 92 adult intensive care unit patients, 28 patients (30%) developed neuromuscular complications of critical illness (Latronico at al 2007).
+In a prospective multicenter clinical and electrophysiologic study of 92 adult intensive care unit patients, 28 patients (30%) developed neuromuscular complications of critical illness (67).

 Critical illness myopathy may be prevented by cautious use of neuromuscular blocking agents and corticosteroids, especially by limiting the total dose of medication as well as reducing the duration of therapy.

-In a systematic literature review, some of these concepts were challenged (107).
+In a systematic literature review, some of these concepts were challenged (110).
 Surprisingly, the authors found no consistent relationship between critical illness neuromuscular complications and the critical illness severity or the use of implicated drugs (glucocorticoids, neuromuscular blockers, aminoglycosides, or midazolam).
-Hyperglycemia was the main modifiable risk factor for neuromuscular dysfunction acquired in the intensive care unit (107).
-However, a metanalysis of 14 prospective studies led to a different set of conclusions (121).
+Hyperglycemia was the main modifiable risk factor for neuromuscular dysfunction acquired in the intensive care unit (110).
+However, a metanalysis of 14 prospective studies led to a different set of conclusions (124).
 In particular, the odds ratio of weakness was associated with critical illness severity (Acute Physiology and Chronic Health Evaluation II score) and drugs such as neuromuscular blocking agents and aminoglycosides.
 Mutlitivariate analysis confirmed hyperglycemia as a risk factor and added several others, including female gender, multiple organ failure, systemic inflammatory response syndrome, sepsis, electrolyte disturbances, hyperosmolarity, high lactate level, duration of mechanical ventilation, parenteral nutrition, and use of norepinephrine.
+A systematic review and meta-analysis of randomized controlled trials investigated the effect of neuromuscular blocking agents in acute respiratory distress syndrome (ARDS) (76).
+Early NMBAs infusion for 48 hours in moderate to severe ARDS was associated with reduced intensive care unit mortality and did not increase the risk of intensive care unit-associated weakness.

 Critical illness polyneuropathy